5.9 Emergency Procedures

 - Talk to the person(s) inside of the elevator by yelling through the door.

-- Remind them to remain calm and assure them assistance is on the way.
+- Remind them to remain calm and assure them that assistance is on the way.

 - Familiarize yourself with the fire alarms and locations of evacuation routes or exits and fire extinguishers.